caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *float*, *optional*, *default = 2*

-    Scale of a pixel.
-Default unit is arcsec, but can be specificied, e.g. 'scale 20asec'.
+    Pixel size.
+The default unit is arcsec, but other units can be specificied, e.g., 'scale 20asec'.

   **padding**